 115.3.3 PMD transmit function

 The PMD transmit function translates abstract PMD service primitives into optical signals.
 The transmit signal at the MDI is specified in 115.4.1.

+The PMD transmit function shall translate the amplitude parameter tx_signal (see 115.2.1) into optical signal p at TP2 according to the following affine function:

+p=P1-P02atx_signal+P1+P02

+where, a is the maximum absolute value that can take the parameter tx_signal, and P0 and P1 are respectively the minimum and maximum optical power at TP2.
+The parameter a takes value 256 and a≤tx_signal<a (see 114.X).
+Implementation of this affine function shall meet the specifications of rise time, fall time and harmonic distortion as specified in 115.4.1, per optical measurement requirements defined in 115.5.

-The maximum amplitude of a PMD_COMSIGNAL.request(tx_signal) (see 115.2.1) shall correspond with the highest optical power at TP2.
-The minimum amplitude of a PMD_COMSIGNAL.request(tx_signal) shall correspond with the lowest optical power at TP2.Maximum and minimum optical signal levels shall meet the extinction ratio (ER) specifications and average optical launch power (LOP) specified for each topology.
+According to this equation, the maximum amplitude of tx_signal shall be translated into the highest optical power at TP2, the minimum amplitude of tx_signal shall be translated into the lowest optical power at TP2, and the tx_signal = 0 shall be translated into the average optical launch power (LOP).
+Extinction ratio (ER) in dB and LOP in dBm are defined as

+ER=10log10P1P0

+LOP=10log10P1+P02

+where, P0 and P1 are provided in mW.
+ER and LOP shall meet the specifications for each topology defined in 115.4.1, per optical measurement requirements defined in 115.5.

 Optionally, the PMD transmit function shall turn on and turn off the optical output as required by the PMD_TXPWR.request primitive.
 The transition times from receipt of this primitive are specified in 115.4.1.